TouK/nussknacker/docs/scenarios_authoring/BasicNodes.md

 ![union_window](../autoScreenshotChangeDocs/Auto_Screenshot_Change_Docs_-_basic_components_-_union0.png)

 Union merges multiple branches into one branch.

-Events from the incoming branches are passed to the output branch without an attempt to combine or match them.
+In the Streaming processing mode events from the incoming branches are passed to the output branch without an attempt to combine or match them.
+In the Request - Response mode the Union node merges parallel branches of processing back to one branch.
+You will need to take an extra step using the [Collect](./RRDataSourcesAndSinks.md#collect) node if you need to collect results of processing in each of the merged branches.
 The #input variable will be no longer available downstream the union node; a new variable will be available instead, which is defined in the union node.